wineworlds/image-on-demand-service/README.md

 The URL pattern for image requests is: `/image-service/{fileId}/{width}/{height}/{format}/{filename}`

-- `fileId`: The unique ID of the file to process.
+- `fileReferenceId`: The unique ID of the file reference to process.
 - `width`: The desired width of the processed image.
+[TYPO3 Docs Image width](https://docs.typo3.org/m/typo3/reference-typoscript/main/en-us/Functions/Imgresource.html#width)
 - `height`: The desired height of the processed image.
+[TYPO3 Docs Image height](https://docs.typo3.org/m/typo3/reference-typoscript/main/en-us/Functions/Imgresource.html#height)
 - `format`: The desired format (file extension) of the processed image.
+[TYPO3 Docs GFX file extension](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/Configuration/Typo3ConfVars/GFX.html#imagefile-ext)
 - `filename`: The name of the image file (for SEO-friendly URLs).

-For example: `/image-service/123/300/200/jpeg/my-seo-friendly-image` will request an image with the ID 123, resized to a width of 300 pixels and a height of 200 pixels, saved in JPEG format, and with the filename "my-seo-friendly-image".
+For example: `/image-service/123/300c/200c/jpeg/my-seo-friendly-image.jpeg` will request an image with the ID 123, resized to a width of 300c pixels and a height of 200c pixels, saved in JPEG format, and with the filename "my-seo-friendly-image.jpeg".

 If the requested image is not found or an error occurs during processing, a placeholder "Image Not Found" image will be returned.